Diegoeyza/Curricular-Analyst-UA/README.md

 - **How It Works:**
   - Enables querying of linked course objectives.
   - Ideal for detailed curriculum analysis and reporting.

+#### d. **Django App**
+- **Purpose:** Hosts and deploys an app capable of displaying predefined queries from the database.
+- **How It Works:**
+  - Connects to the database dynamically.
+  - Created to make getting data from the database easier and more direct.
+  - Mainly aimed towards users.

+#### e. **Report Creator**
+- **Purpose:** Creates xlsx reports for the administrator, based on predefined queries.
+- **How It Works:**
+  - Enables adding queries to download as xlsx.
+  - The admin has full control of the interface.
+  - The connection to the database is dynamic.

 ---